 Teacher Motivation: Implement measures to enhance the school and external factors that impact teacher motivation, effectiveness and retention.
-In particular, consider career progression in the teacher development strategy, a review of supervision and inspections to focus more on support and working conditions.
+In particular, consider career progression in the teacher development strategy, a review of supervision and inspections to focus more on support and working conditions, establishing communities of practice, peer-to-peer learning, coaching and mentoring programs, more practical experience during pre-service training.
 Review other incentive mechanisms and improve working conditions to enhance personal motivation.

 Learning Environments: Align the quality and availability of teaching and learning materials with minimum national standards.
 Make early grade classrooms more stimulating.
-Promote learner interest through extra-curricular activities.
+Promote learner interest through extra-curricular activities and prevent corporal punishment as an aid to learning.
 Ensure school directors are suitably trained and qualified to implement performance improvement and planning tools.

 Curriculum: Adopt a holistic vision of curriculum development and implementation through a unique competency-based curriculum framework and core curriculum document, in line with the national development vision and labor market requirements, ensuring relevance and inclusion of local context as well as global contemporary issues, and duly reflected in teaching and learning materials.